dozingpip/nether-create/README.md

   - allows you to get some nylium wherever you want, for planting botania flowers and etc
 - Melting a blaze in a smeltery gets you molten blaze, a better fuel for your smeltery
 - Melting a wither skeleton in a smeltery gets you a whole bucket's worth of milk
-- Caprice cocoon can get you mobs you otherwise could not spawn, like villagers
+- Cocoon of caprice can get you mobs you otherwise could not spawn, like villagers
 - Striders can still spawn in lava and they drop string